metalevel-tech/powerNow/Readme.md

 ## References

-Note: This is my very first Python attemptm so I've used couple of references:
+Note: This is my very first Python attempt so I've used couple of references:

 - [Developing a status icon][1]
 - [AppIndicator3: Set indicator icon from file name or GdkPixbuf][2]